SWvheerden/tari/README.md

 #### Runtime prerequisites

-The Tari Base Node, Tari Console Wallet, Tari Stratum Transcoder and Tari Mining Node can all run in the same directory.
+The Tari Base Node, Tari Console Wallet and Tari Mining Node can all run in the same directory.
 By performing the default installation as described in [Installing using binaries](#installing-using-binaries), all these applications will be available.